raspberrypilearning/disco-dance-floor/en/step_5.md

 ![The Hierarchy window with the 'Floor' GameObject expanded showing a number of cube objects within it.
 The cubes are names 'Cube', 'Cube.001', 'Cube.002' and so on.
 All of the cubes are highlighted with a blue background.](images/hierarchy-cubes.png)

-Go to the Inspector window and click on the 'Tag' dropdown arrow.
-Select 'Tile', this will tag all of the cubes.

 --- /task ---

-### Add random colours to the tiles

 --- task ---

-Select the 'Ball' GameObject and add a new script called 'TileController' and drag it to the 'Scripts' folder.
+Click 'Add Component' and create a new script called 'RandomColour'.

+In the 'Project' window drag 'RandomColour' to the 'Scripts' folder.

-Double-click on the 'TileController'.
+Double-click on the 'RandomColour' Script.
 Add an 'OnCollisionEnter' function to change the colour of a tile when the ball rolls over it:

 --- code ---
 ---
 language: cs
-filename: TileController.cs
+filename: RandomColour.cs
 line_numbers: true
-line_number_start: 46
+line_number_start: 1
-line_highlights: 14-26
+line_highlights:
 ---
-    void Update()
+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class RandomColour : MonoBehaviour
 {
+    // Start is called before the first frame update void Start()
+    {

     }

-    void OnCollisionEnter(Collision other)
+    // Update is called once per frame void Update()
     {

-        if (other.gameObject.CompareTag("Tile"))
+    }

-        {
+    void OnCollisionEnter(Collision other) {
+        if (other.gameObject.CompareTag("Player")){
             Color NewColor = Random.ColorHSV(0f, 1f, 1f, 1f, 0.5f, 1f);
-            other.gameObject.transform.GetComponent<MeshRenderer>().material.color = NewColor;
+            gameObject.transform.GetComponent<MeshRenderer>().material.color = NewColor;
         }
     }
 }
 --- /code ---